python/cpython/Doc/faq/general.rst

 See :pep:`6` for more information about bugfix releases.

 Not all releases are bugfix releases.
-In the run-up to a new minor release, a series of development releases are made, denoted as alpha, beta, or release candidate.
+In the run-up to a new feature release, a series of development releases are made, denoted as alpha, beta, or release candidate.
 Alphas are early releases in which interfaces aren't yet finalized;
 it's not unexpected to see an interface change between two alpha releases.